-Honda’s very first electric car has arrived, and it’s worth your attention.
+Honda’s very first electric car has arrived, conveniently named the Honda e, and it’s worth your attention.

 Here at By Miles, we’re very excited about the future of electric cars.
 Last year, we launched the world’s first connected car insurance policy, giving Tesla drivers the chance to try it first.
 We’re also quite passionate about helping drivers to become more mindful about lowering their emissions.
 Our policies are environmentally-friendly too, since when you drive less, you pay less, and they’re also electric-friendly, covering things other policies might not – like charging cables.

 Team all that with the fact that Honda cars statistically tend to have some of the highest pass rates in MOT tests, and naturally we were very eager to see what their electric offering would look like.

 It’s safe to say that Honda’s first entry into the world of EVs has caught our attention.
 With a futuristic look, Honda says this new model was inspired by city life and how we live our lives each day.
 The car is packed with high-tech new features, offering comfort and style, and most importantly, boasts zero carbon emissions.

 If you’re thinking about going electric, this could be the car for you.
 What’s more, you can let us know if you’re interested in taking it for a test drive, should you fancy being one of the first people to get behind the wheel of the Honda e.

 What’s going on inside the Honda e?

 The Honda e has been designed to be completely electric from the ground up.
 Its power comes from a 35.5kWh lithium-ion battery, which drives the rear wheels using a brand new electric system that was specially developed for the car.
 It also features a special liquid-cooled battery which ensures that the car is working at optimum performance, whatever the conditions are like out there.